hartmast/concordances/README.md

 -   the NoSketchEngine implementation of WaCkY: **getWACKY**
 -   COSMAS2web, the online system for querying the German Reference Corpus (DeReKo): **getCOSMAS**. (getWACKY will sooner or later be merged with getNSE.)

+In addition, the new function **export** provides a convenient wrapper for write.table, exporting concordances as tab-separated UTF-8 files (without text qualifiers).

 getCWB depends on the package data.table, which speeds up handling of large files considerably.
 By default, getCWB therefore returns data.table objects, unless you set dt = FALSE, in which case it returns an ordinary R data frame.
 All other functions return R data frames.

 Installation